hirobius/reading-notes/day_2.md

 You can either call on a directory relatively or using an absolute(exact) path... absolute pretty much means you will be "spelling it out" using a series of slashes and completely accurately spelled and case sensitive subdirectories down the line including their respective slashes from the root to the desired directory

 There are also a few ways to bounce around paths:

+**cd** followed by the following will bring you up in the directory:

+~ (tilde) — This is a reference to your home directory.

+. (dot) — This is a reference to your current directory.

+.. (dotdot)- This is a reference to the parent directory.

+***cd is the golden ticket to go places and actually navigate***

+#### Key takeaways to practice:

+pwd — Print Working Directory - ie. Where are we currently.

+ls — List the contents of a directory.

+cd — Change Directories - ie. move to another directory.